mummpl/game_of_life/README.md

 # game_of_life
-Conway's Game of Life implementation in python
+Conway's Game of Life implementation in python using the pygame module.